This Company Creates Custom Sex Toys for Disabled Veterans

 So what are you developing for veterans now?

 A lot of these guys can’t do doggy style anymore because they have to bend over.
 They can’t hunch.
 So we say, “OK.
-Bring your partner to end of the bed, put this doggy strap around her, and now you can hang on and stabilise yourself, and bring her to you – and you don’t have to hump, and you don’t have to hunch”.
+Bring your partner to end of the bed, put this doggy strap around her, and now you can hang on and stabilize yourself, and bring her to you—and you don’t have to hump, and you don’t have to hunch.”

 That’s so sad, though: You’re already disabled, and then you can’t even have sex.